The steps below will show you how to successfully fill in an app listing in iTunes Connect and submit your app for review for the first time.

 - Next, click on the 'My Apps' button to go to the overview of your apps.

 - Since this is the first time you will be uploading and publishing your app, a new app listing needs to be created.
-Click on the '+' sign in the top-right of the window and choose to create a “New App”.
+Click on the '+' sign in the top-left of the window and choose to create a 'New App'.

 - After that, a new window will pop up and ask you for several details about your new app listing.